buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_ChillerBaseQuantities.md

+# Qto_ChillerBaseQuantities

 Base quantities that are common to the definition of all types of chillers.
 <!-- end of short definition -->